Late Night Links is back! Here are a few recent blog posts and tweets that might be of interest.

 This also gives me a chance to demonstrate Sculpin 3's helpful new command for creating custom content types.
 This post will share some details about the initial command line parameters, as well as what went into customizing the skeleton files that were created.

-First, we'll run /vendor/bin/sculpin help content:create
+First, we'll run /vendor/bin/sculpin help content:create to show the

 help screen for the new command.